syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ### Fixed Node

-Layout provides support to arrange the nodes with reference to the position of a fixed node and the fixed node has to be set to the `layout.fixedNode`.
+Layout provides support to arrange the nodes with reference to the position of a fixed node and the fixed node has to be set to the [layout.fixedNode](/api/js/ejdiagram#members:layout-fixednode "layout.fixedNode").
 This is helpful when you try to expand/collapse a node.
 It might be expected that the position of the double-clicked node should not be changed.

 {% highlight javascript %}